GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 Bubblewrap [supports](https://twitter.com/alexey_rodionov/status/1544374516767285249) packaging
 PWAs for Meta Quest devices.

-It can generate *universal* APKs that open TWA on regular Android devices and open Meta Quest Browser on Meta Quest devices, and can be published to Google Play Store and Meta Quest Store.
+It can generate *universal* APKs that open a TWA on regular Android devices and open Meta Quest Browser on Meta Quest devices, and can be published to Google Play Store and Meta Quest Store.

 Assuming you have [Node.js](https://nodejs.org) installed.
 Bubblewrap CLI can be installed with the